HF-4005

 Plain Language

-Any person must obtain an individual's consent before collecting biometric data from that individual.
-There is no exception for publicly available data or implied consent — consent must be affirmative and obtained prior to collection.
-Biometric data includes facial features, retina, iris, fingerprint, voiceprint, and hand or face geometry when capable of identifying an individual.
-The statute does not specify the form of consent (written vs. oral) but requires it occur before collection.
-Voiceprint data retained by financial institutions or their affiliates (as defined in 15 U.S.C. § 6809) is exempt from this entire section.
+Any person must obtain an individual's consent before collecting any biometric data from that individual.
+Biometric data includes facial images, retinal/iris scans, fingerprints, voiceprints, and hand/face geometry usable for identification.
+The consent must be received before the collection occurs — retroactive consent is not sufficient.
+The statute does not specify the form of consent (written vs. oral), nor does it require disclosure of the specific purpose or type of biometric identifier being collected, unlike Illinois BIPA.
+Voiceprint data retained by financial institutions (as defined under 15 U.S.C. § 6809) is exempt from this requirement.

 Statutory Text